Stockflare/blog/_posts/2015-06-17-stock-behavior.markdown

 Quote from Ken Chan.

-> The stock market is te combined behavior of thousands of people responding to information, misinformation and whim.
+> The stock market is the combined behavior of thousands of people responding to information, misinformation and whim.

 So it's a combination of fact fiction and opinion!